trinhminhtriet/trinhminhtriet/CV.md

 ## Management Skills

+- Understand and implement the (SDLC) phases including requirement analysis, design, development, testing, deployment, and maintenance.
 - Estimate project workload, timelines and resource requirements to ensure on-time delivery.
 - Write technical proposals and documentation to support project bids and stakeholder communications.
 - Build and lead a team of developers in designing, developing, and deploying scalable software solutions.